How The Hallmark Channel Came to Own Christmas Programming

 Crown Media

-Three years ago, the push for more year-round seasonal programming began, with "Fall Harvest" really taking off.
-While the network always centered programming around Valentine's Day and Mother's Day, Abbott said they wanted to recreate "the retail experience at Hallmark," where walking into the store at fall was a different experience than at spring or summer.
+The push for more year-round seasonal programming began three years ago, with "Fall Harvest" really taking off.
+While the network always centered programming around Valentine's Day and Mother's Day, Abbott said they wanted to recreate "the retail experience at Hallmark," where walking into the store at fall was a completely different experience than at spring or summer.

 "Ratings are through the roof," Abbott said of the network's recent six-week fall programming run, explaining it's "much easier to capture" the essence of fall as opposed to its sunnier siblings.
-In addition to the strong ratings, the official website's digital views have tripled this fall, because of the imagery of the season and the sense of feelings, according to Abbott.
+In addition to the strong ratings, the official website's digital views have tripled this fall because of the imagery of the season and the sense of feelings, according to Abbott.

 "Fall has a defined period of time for everybody" as opposed to spring, where the weather can be unpredictable, or summer, a time when people's activities and time off varies, Abbott theorized.